 Here is an excerpt from Dr. Michail Gregre from Nutritionfacts.com on the incredible benefits of combining the two:

 And it doesn’t take much.
-If people are given a bunch of turmeric curcumin, within an hour there’s a little bump in the level in their bloodstream.
+If people are given a bunch of turmeric curcumin, within an hour there’s a little bump in the level in their blood stream.
 We don’t see a large increase because our liver is actively trying to get rid of it.
 But what if the process is suppressed by taking just a quarter teaspoon’s worth of black pepper?
 Then you see curcumin levels skyrocket.
+The same amount of curcumin consumed, but the bioavailability shoots up 2000%.
+Even just a little pinch of pepper—1/20th of a teaspoon—can significantly boost levels.
+And guess what a common ingredient in curry powder is besides turmeric?
+Black pepper.

-Another way to boost the absorption of curcumin is to consume it in the whole food form, turmeric root (fresh or dried as a powder) because natural oils found in turmeric root and turmeric powder can enhance the bioavailability of curcumin seven to eightfold.
+Another way to boost the absorption of curcumin is to consume it in the whole food, turmeric root (fresh or dried as a powder) because natural oils found in turmeric root and turmeric powder can enhance the bioavailability of curcumin seven to eight fold.
 (Try organic fair trade Turmeric here)

 When eaten with fat, curcumin can be directly absorbed into the bloodstream through the lymphatic system thereby in part bypassing the liver.